 Chairman of the Rob Roy Preservation Trust, Doug Middleton, said: “Legend has it Rob Roy leapt across the stream in pursuit of Hanoverian troops right at the point it stands today.
 It’s an important part of Culter’s heritage and it is also an attractive asset for locals and tourists.”

-The Scottish weather has taken it’s toll on the Rob Roy statues over the years and the latest Rob Roy statue was removed in July 2016.
+The Scottish weather has taken it’s toll on the Rob Roy statues over the years and the previous Rob Roy statue was removed in July 2016.

-The Rob Roy Preservation Trust, which is a non profitable organisation, have recently commissioned David J Mitchell to create a replacement statue but there are considerable replacement costs involved which we as a community must raise.
+The Rob Roy Preservation Trust, which is a non profitable organisation, commissioned sculptor David J Mitchell to create a new replacement statue.

-The statue will be cast in a composite material less susceptible to environmental conditions plus by incorporating a lifting structure to the mould, this will make maintenance easier as the years roll on.
+This new Rob Roy statue has been cast in a composite material less susceptible to environmental conditions and by incorporating a lifting structure intto the mould, this will make maintenance easier as the years roll on.